GeoDS/IntraCounty-Mobility-SEIR/README.md

 data_0311_0812.mat: The COVID-19 confirmed cases data needed to run the model for Milwaukee County, WI, provided by the [Wisconsin Department of Health Services](https://data.dhsgis.wi.gov/datasets/covid-19-historical-data-by-census-tract/data?orderBy=GEOID).
 (The codes of cleaning the data are provided in the folder ‘data_preparation’)

-para_stochastic.m: A fixed-point iteration is used to determine the coefficients of the OU process.
+para_stochastic.m: A fixed-point iteration is used to determine the coefficients of the stochastic (Ornstein–Uhlenbeck) process.

 fun_EKI_stochastic.m: Apply the Ensemble Kalman Filter.